mkideal/cli/README.md

 ### pw

-`pw` tag like `cli`, but used for typing password and can type the password in prompt, e.g.
+`pw` tag like `cli`, but used for typing password.
+You can type the password in prompt, e.g.

 ```go
 Password string `pw:"p,password" usage:"type the password" prompt:"type the password"`